12px/tabbi/README.md

 ### Use Anywhere
 Tabbi is primarily used as a [chrome extension](https://chrome.google.com/webstore/detail/ilonjmcjjkcnhndjfkaoekocdfhedlfd), but is also available as a web app.
 Go to https://tabbi.12px.io to start using it anywhere today.
 Set it as your home page so it shows up as intended!

+### In-Sync
+Tabbi can sync your bookmarks in your Google Drive's `appdata` folder.
+This allows it to sync between any number of devices, giving you access to your bookmarks wherever you are.

+### No Accounts
+You don't need an account for Tabbi - in fact, it runs completely serverless.
+Your data exists in your browser, and in your google drive.
+Nowhere else.

 ### Features
 - **Open Lists** - Tabbi lets you open entire lists of links at a time.
 - **Filtering** - The Filter Bar lets you filter tags by name, board, or tag.
 Hit Enter to open all filtered links.